 - 1. What made Frederick Douglass different?
 (Note: "different" may be interpreted in a number or ways.
 Encourage students to think beyond the literal and obvious differences.) - 2.
 When do you think Douglass first stopped "acting like a slave"? - 3.
-How do the illustrations in this book add to your understanding of what happens? - 5.
+How do the illustrations in this book add to your understanding of what happens? - 4.
+After Frederick ran away from Covey, "he wished he were an animal: a creature with furs and claws to protect himself. . . . a bird, able to soar over the treetops . . ."
+What animal would you want to be if you were in trouble?
+Why? - 5.
 What would you tell a friend about Frederick Douglass?
 Why are the things you decide to tell important?